Rachel Corrie: Burning an American flag while protesting the Iraq War

-Corrie's emails from Gaza to her mother
+Corrie's emails to her mother

-Rachel Corrie sent a series of emails to her mother while she was in Gaza, four of which were later published by The Guardian.
+Corrie sent a series of emails to her mother while she was in Gaza, four of which were later published by The Guardian.
 In January 2008, Norton published a book titled Let Me Stand Alone by Corrie, which included the e-mails along with some of her other writings.
 Yale Professor David Bromwich said that Corrie left "letters of great interest".
-The play My Name is Rachel Corrie and the cantata The Skies are Weeping were based on Corrie's letters.
+The play My Name Is Rachel Corrie, as well as The Skies are Weeping, a cantata,ere based on Corrie's letters.

-Death and subsequent controversy
+Death and subsequent disputes

 On March 16, 2003, the IDF was engaged in an operation involving the demolition of Palestinian houses in Rafah.
 Corrie was part of a group of three British and four American ISM activists attempting to disrupt the IDF operation.
 Corrie placed herself in the path of a Caterpillar D9R armored bulldozer in the area and was run over by the bulldozer and fatally injured.
 After she was injured she was taken by a Red Crescent ambulance to the Palestinian Najar hospital, arriving at the emergency room at 5:05 pm, still alive but in critical condition.
 At 5:20 pm she was declared dead.

 The events surrounding Corrie's death are disputed.
 Fellow ISM activists said that the soldier operating the bulldozer deliberately ran Corrie over while she was acting as a human shield to prevent the demolition of the home of local pharmacist Samir Nasrallah.
 They said she was between the bulldozer and a wall near Nasrallah's home, in which ISM activists had spent the night several times.
-Israeli eyewitnesses maintain that the death was accidental because the bulldozer operator was unable to see Corrie due to the vehicle's obstructed view.
-Furthermore, Israeli witnesses maintain that Corrie was not defending a house from being demolished and was instead inhibiting a military operation to find contraband weapons and smuggling tunnels in Gaza.
-An IDF officer testified in court that on that day they were only clearing vegetation and rubble from houses that were previously demolished, and that no new houses were slated for demolition.
+An IDF officer testified in court that her death was accidental because the bulldozer operator did not see Corrie due to the vehicle's obstructed view, and that on that day they were only clearing vegetation and rubble from houses that were previously demolished, and that no new houses were slated for demolition.

 The major points of dispute are whether the bulldozer operator saw Corrie and whether her injuries were caused by being crushed under the blade or by the mound of debris the bulldozer was pushing.
 An IDF spokesman has acknowledged that Israeli army regulations normally require that the operators of the armored personnel carriers (APCs) that accompany bulldozers are responsible for directing the operators towards their targets because the Caterpillar D9 bulldozers have a restricted field of vision with several blind spots.